FPGAsm/FPGAsm.github.io/_posts/2021-07-25-FPGAsm walkthrough.markdown

 The module definitions form a hierarchy of containment, with the top module being the root of the tree and lowest-level modules containing only primitive-defs as leaf nodes.
 This description is downward-only - module definitions specify what other modules instances are to be included, but not which modules contain it itself.

-The first step is to traverse the definition tree from the top module, recursively following each requested instance type reference into its module definition, depth-first.
+The first step is to traverse the definition tree from the top module, recursively following each requested instance-type reference into its module definition, depth-first.
 For each visited definition node we construct a corresponding instance structure, and link it into a mirroring tree of instances.
 Instances keep a reference to the module definition and instance-local data.

 The instance-model mirrors the definition tree hierarchy, with one major difference: the module hierarchy describes each module contents as references to their respective module definitions (the 'type' of each requested instance in FPGAsm source).
-There may be many references to the same module definition.
+There may be many references to the same module definition (which is never duplicated).
 To contrast that, our instance model creates a unique **instance** datastructure for each visited node.

 Since each node in our tree is unique, each node can be linked to its container parent, allowing arbitrary traversal up or down the tree.